Mardeg/svgklondike/CONTRIBUTING.md

 ## Steps for contributing to SVG Klondike:

 ### 1. Identify an Issue
-* Browse existing issues that have a coding plan.
+* Browse existing issues that have a coding plan in the comments.
 * Once an issue is chosen, feel free to break it into sub-issues linked to that issue.

 ### 2. Implementation & Handoff